kism/archivepodcast/README.md

 `python3 selfhostarchive.py -c settings.json --production`

 An example guide on setting up the standalone version with all features can be found here [here](README_examplesetup.md).

+## TODO

+Reload the non-live rss on SIGHUP